Help Centre

 You are eligible for coverage until:

-• you withdraw your refugee claim, or
+- you withdraw your asylum claim, or

-• you leave Canada.
+- you leave Canada.

 Your IFHP coverage will automatically expire 90 days from the decision date if: